lingtalfi/Light_PlanetInstaller/doc/api/Ling/Light_PlanetInstaller/CliTools/Command/LightPlanetInstallerBaseCommand/checkInsideAppDir.md

-Returns whether the current dir is an application dir (containing an universe dir).
+Returns whether the current dir is correct universe application (i.e. containing an universe dir).

+It will also try to inject the minimum setup for a working universe (if it's not there already), which is:

+- the bigbang.php script
+- the BumbleBee planet (autoloader class used by the bigbang script)